rust-lang/book/second-edition/src/ch17-02-trait-objects.md

 collections, using generics and trait bounds is preferable since the definitions will be monomorphized at compile time to use the concrete types.

-With the the method using trait objects, on the other hand, one `Screen` instance can hold a `Vec` that contains a `Box<Button>` as well as a `Box<TextField>`.
+With the method using trait objects, on the other hand, one `Screen` instance can hold a `Vec` that contains a `Box<Button>` as well as a `Box<TextField>`.
 Let’s see how that works, and then talk about the runtime performance implications.